top of page

 Earth Day Began as Protest

 Earth Day has an interesting history.
 It didn’t really happen by accident or happenstance.
 The date was specifically selected to mobilize college students and was the brainchild of Senator Gaylord Nelson from Wisconsin.
-Nelson had witnessed the aftermath of a massive oil spill in 1969 that nearly destroyed the coast of Santa Barbara, CA and killed at least 3,700 birds although scientists estimated the number to much higher at somewhere around 9,000.
+Nelson had witnessed the aftermath of a massive oil spill in 1969 that nearly destroyed the coast of Santa Barbara, CA and killed at least 3,700 birds, although scientists estimated the number to much higher, at somewhere around 9,000.
 His experience prompted him toward a conservation effort that would eventually become an international movement.

 Nelson knew the power and verve that college students could bring to a cause after witnessing the Vietnam era demonstrations and his quest to launch a fledgling holiday would depend on that kind of energy.
 So, he enlisted Harvard University graduate student, Dennis Hayes as a national coordinator.
 Hayes was instrumental not only in recruiting 85 dedicated environmental activists, but also choosing a date that fell strategically between Spring Break and final exams on most college campuses.